Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Slow Cooker / Crockpot

-Place all ingredients except the milk in your slow cooker.
-Cook on low for 6–7 hours or high for 3–4 hours.
-Stir in milk during the final 30 minutes to maintain a creamy texture.
+Add all the ingredients—except the milk—to your slow cooker.
+Cook on low for 6–7 hours or on high for 3–4 hours.
+During the last 30 minutes, stir in the milk to keep the soup creamy and smooth.

 Sometimes you want to change things up without reinventing dinner.
 Try these simple tweaks: